sarkar4540/suppl-app/README.md

 ## Introduction

-This project is a web based GUI front-end for Aadhaar enabled Payment Systems (AePS).
+This project is a web based GUI front-end for Suppl System by [Sarkar Nigam](http://sarkarnigam.com), utilising Aadhaar enabled Payment Systems (AePS).
 It includes various features such as:

 - License available for commercial purpose.
 - Easy integration with any AePS provider (using server).